Anas-Elhounsri/Wordpress-setup-with-Terraform/README.md

 ## what's been done so far

-All the services have been deployed successfully, for the database I used mySQL, and the website is up running.
+All the services have been deployed successfully, for the database I used mySQL, and the website is up running (though when it comes to set up wordpress it was done manually).